-7. Capital Corporations
+6. Capital Corporations

 Community Housing Capital: Community Housing Capital is a national intermediary serving as a direct lender to the NeighborWorks® network, providing financing for the development and preservation of single-family and multi-family affordable housing.
-Grants made by the Corporation to Community Housing Capital amounted to \$2,300 and \$2,500 for the years ended September 30, 2018 and 2017, respectively.
+Grants made by the Corporation to Community Housing Capital amounted to \$2,400 and \$2,300 for the years ended September 30, 2019 and 2018, respectively.

-NeighborWorks® Capital Corporation: NeighborWorks® Capital Corporation (NWCC) is an independently incorporated tax-exempt nonprofit organization and certified Community Development Financial Institution (CDFI) that operates as an affiliated entity to NeighborWorks® America.
-NWCC serves the NeighborWorks® network by developing and enhancing resources for the acquisition, development, sale, financing, or ownership of affordable single-and multi-family properties and commercial projects.
-Grants made by the Corporation to NWCC amounted to \$2,300 and \$2,500 for the years ended September 30, 2018 and 2017, respectively.
+NeighborWorks® Capital Corporation: NeighborWorks® Capital Corporation (NWCC) is an independently incorporated tax-exempt nonprofit organization and certified Community Development Financial Institution (CDFI).
+NWCC serves the NeighborWorks® network by developing and enhancing resources for the acquisition, development, sale, financing or ownership of affordable single-and multi-family properties and commercial projects.
+Grants made by the Corporation to NWCC amounted to \$2,400 and \$2,300 for the years ended September 30, 2019 and 2018, respectively.

-8. Commitments and Contingencies
+7. Commitments and Contingencies